-The Psychology Internship at the University of Hawaiʻi at Mānoa's Counseling and Student Development Center provides a one-year (2000 hours*), full-time training experience for doctoral candidates in Clinical and Counseling Psychology.
+The Doctoral Internship at the University of Hawaiʻi at Mānoa's Counseling and Student Development Center provides a one-year (2000 hours*), full-time training experience for doctoral candidates in Health Service Psychology.
 The CSDC internship embraces a philosophy of experiential learning and provides practitioner-scholar training.
-Interns receive training and supervision in our ten areas of competency: professional development, ethics, multiculturalism, psychological assessment, individual psychotherapy, career counseling, crisis intervention, group counseling, clinical supervision, and outreach/evaluation/consultation.
+Interns receive training and supervision in our eleven areas of competency: professional values, attitudes and behaviors, individual and cultural diversity, ethical and legal standards, reflective practice/self-assessment/self-care, communication and interpersonal skills, research of scientific knowledge and methods, evidence-based practice, assessment, intervention, consultation and interprofessional/interdisciplinary skills, and supervision.
 Emphases of the internship training program include:

 - College Student Development - facilitating the psychological development of university students.